Awaiz-Malik/Linear_Regression_Analysis/README.md

 ### Project
 If you want to Run the project without building files, then access the **Form.exe** and **Graph.exe** to run the project directly
 ### Regression Analysis
+If you want to Load this project to your system, we will be talking about how to load it on **Visual Studio**
+- Install .Net Framework 4.7 or higher, Visual Studio 2019 or higher
+- You can visit to this website for further and small detail of how to setup winform c++ project [Setup Winform in Visual Studio for c++](https://www.rkaiser.de/c-winforms-tutorial/) or [visit this video turtorial for furthur details](https://www.youtube.com/watch?v=HcxlYkU8aY0&list=PL2i17lRog5pBe7t9zJdFdugQ6bxgjntJD)
+- Your main cpp should be the same as this [Mainform.cpp](Regression Analysis/MainForm.cpp)